 A B.A degree program offers undergraduates with a holistic education, requiring fewer credits that are directly related to the chosen major.
 With the B.A., there is a concentration on the humanities and social sciences.
 A B.S. degree program is restricted to taking credits that are particular to the chosen field, providing an emphasis on details and the analytical understanding of the subject.
 Although these degrees hone different strengths, academically, they are equally valued.

 That’s no problem!
 On average, about 10 percent of incoming freshmen at Florida Southern College are undeclared majors, and even more will decide to switch their majors to a more specific area of study after or during their freshman year.
-With over 50 majors to choose from, there are plenty of programs to explore and classes to experience.
+With 70+ programs to choose from, there are plenty of programs to explore and classes to experience.

 You can apply online using Florida Southern College’s online application — or apply using the Common Application.